Lauren-Akhidenor/PROJECT-FILE-CIHR/README.md

 ---

 ## Project Overview
 Climate change has substantial economic and health impacts in Nigeria.
-Increasing incidences of floods, heatwaves, and disease outbreaks affect both **labour productivity** and **food security**.
+Increasing incidences of floods, heatwaves, and disease outbreaks affect both **labour productivity** and **food insecurity**.
 This project investigates:

 1. Socioeconomic characteristics of individuals affected by climate-induced health risks.
 2. Health consultation patterns, insurance coverage, and disease prevalence.
-3. Food security status and its socioeconomic determinants.
+3. Food insecurity status and its socioeconomic determinants.
 4. Relationships between health costs and labour productivity through **robust regression and machine learning models**.

 Data was extracted from **Nigerian Bureau of Statistics (NBS)**, cleaned in Excel, visualized with **Power BI and ArcGIS**, and analyzed using **Python**.